Jones Bridge Road Busway

 The Ehrlich administration admitted the reason for proposing this alternative.
 It wasn't transportation planning, but a desire to keep mass transit away from Columbia Country Club.
 The Governor was quoted in the Gazette Newspapers as saying “It will not go through the Country Club.”
 Secretary of Transportation Flanagan tried to put a different spin on it, saying his priority was preserving the present status of the gravel trail along the right of way, but Flanagan conceded that “The governor happens to love golf.”

 As soon as the idea emerged, the Montgomery County Planning Board took an initial look at the specifics of putting a high-speed busway on Jones Bridge Road and found the concept to be grievously flawed if not entirely impractical.
 It was unanimously rejected by the county council.
-With the arrival of the O'Malley administration, the idea lost traction, although the idea of running buses in the regular traffic lanes of Jones Bridge Road remains in the Maryland Transit Administration study.
+With the arrival of the O'Malley administration, the idea lost traction, although the idea of running buses in the regular traffic lanes of Jones Bridge Road remained in the Maryland Transit Administration study.

-This move by the town, following on the revelation of Columbia Country Club's sponsorship of so-called “grass roots” opposition to the Purple Line, demonstrates the emptiness of the Purple Line opponent's slogan “save the trail.”
+This move by the town, following on the revelation of Columbia Country Club's sponsorship of so-called “grass roots” opposition to the Purple Line, demonstrates once again the emptiness of the Purple Line opponents' slogan “save the trail.”
 The Town of Chevy Chase has no problem with diesel buses running along the trail on the other side of Rock Creek Park.
-Indeed, as the Beyond DC blog points out the bike trail could be avoided entirely by routing a busway along Leland Street.
+Indeed, as the Beyond DC blog points out, the bike trail could be avoided entirely by routing a busway along Leland Street.
 But Leland Street passes through the Town of Chevy Chase.
 In their own backyards, even quiet nonpolluting light rail is unacceptable, and a busway is out of the question.

 ACT believes that improvements to the regional bus system are critical to solving the developing mobility crisis.
 Rail transit is expensive and cannot be cost-effectively extended outward from Washington to every low density suburb.
 But buses cannot substitute for building rail along corridors of the heaviest transit use.
 The alignment of the proposed Inner Purple Line includes some of the highest density communities in Maryland existing outside of downtown Baltimore.
 These communities already support extensive bus service, and they need the major east-west transit line upgraded to rail.